PREGNANCY PILATES EXERCISE CLASSES

 Postgraduate-trained womens health physiotherapist, Aileen has an extensive experience and evidence-based knowledge with running the clinical pilates (exercise) classes for pregnant women.
 She challenges you to the limits for your strength but also ensures that the exercises remain pelvic floor friendly, and within the guidelines of safe exercise during pregnancy.
 She incorporates her knowledge of pelvic floor friendly exercises with her musculoskeletal knowledge to help you with improving your core, pelvic floor, lower body and upper body strength.

-What does clinical exercise (pilates) involve?
+What does pregnancy or prenatal pilates exercise involve?

 Core strength: good core strength can reduce the width of your tummy separation postnatally, improve your posture and reduce your chance of getting back pain/pelvic girdle pain.
 During the clinical exercise (pilates) classes,physiotherapist Aileen focuses on you having a good core activation whilst controlling your tummy separation and ensuring that all the exercises remain pelvic floor friendly.